Updated July 4, 2023

 Step 1: The first step is to visit https://store.unity.com/download.
 Accept the terms and conditions and click on Download Unity Hub.

 This will download the UnityHubSetup.exe.
 Once the download is complete click on the file.
-This prompts us to Unity Hub Setup window.
+This prompts us to the Unity Hub Setup window.
 Click on I Agree.

 In the next window, we have to select the destination folder and click Install.
 By default, the destination folder path will be C:\Program Files\Unity Hub.